United States Fencing Association: History

 The organization was founded on April 22, 1891, in New York City, initially as the Amateur Fencers League of America (AFLA).
 Graeme Hammond was its first president, from 1891 to 1925.
 The AFLA was incorporated as a non-profit corporation in Pennsylvania in 1964, and changed its name to the United States Fencing Association in 1981.
 It was incorporated in Colorado in 1993 in compliance with the Olympic and Amateur Sports Act.
 The organization opened its national office at the Olympic Training Center in Colorado Springs, Colorado, in 1982.
 The national office subsequently moved from the Olympic Training Center to downtown Colorado Springs in 2002.

-On March 10, 2023, USA Fencing announced they would vote against reinstating Russian and Belarusian athletes during the International Fencing Federation (FIE) Extraordinary Congress.
-Athletes from those two countries were suspended a year earlier after Russia's full-scale invasion of Ukraine.
-USA Fencing provided the further comment:
+On March 10, 2023, USA Fencing announced it would vote against reinstating Russian and Belarusian athletes during the International Fencing Federation (FIE) Extraordinary Congress.
+Athletes from those two countries had been suspended a year earlier after Russia's full-scale invasion of Ukraine.

-Despite USA Fencing's advocacy, more than 60% of nations affiliated with the FIE voted to reinstate fencers and officials from Russia and Belarus and allow them to compete in international fencing competition.
-USA Fencing stated they are "disappointed, frustrated and disturbed — though not all that surprised — at the outcome of today’s vote" and that "today’s “yes” vote by more than 80 delegates, while not a direct endorsement of Russia's war, does send a message to the world that a majority of the international fencing community is ready to look the other way and welcome back fencers funded by and supported by the Russian government."
+Despite USA Fencing's advocacy, more than 60% of nations affiliated with the FIE voted to reinstate fencers and officials from Russia and Belarus and allow them to compete in international fencing competitions.
+USA Fencing stated that it was "disappointed, frustrated and disturbed — though not all that surprised — at the outcome of today’s vote" and that "today’s 'yes' vote by more than 80 delegates, while not a direct endorsement of Russia's war, does send a message to the world that a majority of the international fencing community is ready to look the other way and welcome back fencers funded by and supported by the Russian government."